Desonity/docs/source/index.html.md

 Desonity is a Package for [Unity Game Engine](https://en.wikipedia.org/wiki/Unity_(game_engine)) that allows game developers to integrate the [DeSo Blockchain](https://www.deso.org/) into their games.

-Using this, one can add features such as NFT based access to certain regions of a game, award skins to users in the game in the form of an NFT, let users buy and sell in game items through NFTs on DeSo.
+With Desonity, one can implement features such as NFTs, Creator Coins, DAO Coins, and Social aspects of the Deso Blockchain into their games.

 # Installation